 Jocelyn Robinson

 Guiding the growth and development of the WYSO Archives for the past ten years, Robinson has worked to establish the archive’s infrastructure and position WYSO as a national leader in radio preservation.
 She is skilled in using historical media in content creation, producing Rediscovered Radio, a series of short documentaries using WYSO’s civil rights and Vietnam era audio as source material.
-With WYSO’s music director Juliet Fromholt, she is co-producer of the Rediscovered Radio “Women in the Archives” podcast, scheduled for a late summer 2023 release.
+With WYSO’s music director Juliet Fromholt, she is co-producer of the Rediscovered Radio “Women’s Voices, Women’s Music in the Archives” podcast, scheduled for a spring 2024 release.

 A member of the African American and Civil Rights Radio Caucus of the Radio Preservation Task Force at the Library of Congress, Robinson is project director of a multi-year effort to conserve and celebrate radio produced at Historically Black Colleges and Universities (HBCUs).
-The HBCU Radio Preservation Project is anticipated to run through 2027 and is generously funded by the Mellon Foundation.
+The HBCU Radio Preservation Project will run through 2027 and is generously funded by the Mellon Foundation.
+She was the recipient of the 2022 Merit Award from the Society of Ohio Archivists and serves as the board vice chair of the Third Coast International Audio Festival.

 -